ivirshup/anndata-paper/paper.md

 ## The data structure

-Standardized data structures facilitate data science, with one of the most adopted standards being *tidy data* [@Wickham2014]. anndata complies with *tidy data*, but introduces additional conventions by defining a data structure that makes use of conserved dimensions between data matrix and annotations.
+Standardized data structures facilitate data science, with one of the most adopted standards being *tidy data* [@Wickham2014]. anndata complies with *tidy data* but introduces additional conventions by defining a data structure that makes use of conserved dimensions between data matrix and annotations.
 With that, `AnnData` makes a particular choice for data organization that has been left unaddressed by packages like scikit-learn or PyTorch [@Paszke2019], which model input and output of model transformations as unstructured sets of tensors.

 At the core of `AnnData` is the measured data matrix from which we wish to generate insight (`X`).
 Each data matrix element stores a value and belongs to an observation in a row (`obs_names`) and a variable in a column (`var_names`), following the *tidy data* standard.
-One builds an understanding of the data matrix by annotating observations and variables using `AnnData`'s fields (\autoref{fig:overview}):
+In an _analysis_, one builds an understanding of the data matrix by annotating observations and variables using `AnnData`'s fields (\autoref{fig:overview}):

-* Annotations that can be stored in a single vector get added to the main annotation `DataFrames` for each axis, `obs` and `var`.
+* Annotations that can be stored in a single vector get added to the main annotation `DataFrame` for each axis, `obs` and `var`.
-* Multi-dimensional representations get added to `obsm` and `varm` and graph-like relations among observations are added to `obsp` and `varp`.
+* Multi-dimensional representations get added to `obsm` and `varm`.
+* Pair-wise relations among observations and variables get added to `obsp` and `varp` in form of sparse graph adjacency matrices.

-Prior annotations of observations will often denote experimental groups, while derived annotations of observations might be summary statistics, cluster assignments, low-dimensional representations or manifolds.
-Annotations of variables will often denote alternative names or feature importance measures.
+Prior annotations of observations will often denote the experimental groups and conditions that come along with measured data.
+Derived annotations of observations might be summary statistics, cluster assignments, low-dimensional representations or manifolds.
+Annotations of variables will often denote alternative names or measures quantifying feature importance.

-In the context of how *tidy data* [@Wickham2014] recommends to order variables by semantics beyond the concepts of *observations* and *variables*, one can think of `X` as contiguously grouping the data of a specific set of *measured* variables of interest, typically high-dimensional readout data in an experiment.
+In the context of how [@Wickham2014] recommends to order variables, one can think of `X` as contiguously grouping the data of a specific set of *measured* variables of interest, typically high-dimensional readout data in an experiment.
 Other tables aligned to the observations axis in `AnnData` are then available to store both *fixed* (meta-)data of the experiment and derived data.

-We note that adoption of *tidy data* leaves some room for ambiguity.
+We note that adoption of *tidy data* [@Wickham2014] leaves some room for ambiguity.
 For instance, the R package `tidySummarizedExperiment` [@Mangiola2021] provisions tables for scRNA-seq data that take a long form that spreads variables belonging to the same observational unit (a cell) across multiple rows.
-Generally, when there is no canonical observational unit that is defined through a *joint measurement*, for instance, by measuring variables in the same system at the same time, the *tidy data* layout is ambiguous and can result in longer or wider table layouts depending on what users consider the observational unit.
+Generally, it may occur that there is no unique observational unit that is defined through a *joint measurement*, for instance, by measuring variables in the same system at the same time.
+It such cases, the *tidy data* layout is ambiguous and results in longer or wider table layouts depending on what an analyst considers the observational unit.

 ## The data analysis workflow